When will Fresno Unified bring in-person instruction back?

 All staff have or will receive five Fresno Unified cloth masks.
 Additional PPE is provided to health services staff, special education, early learning and athletic trainers.
 Classroom and office kits have been created to include hand sanitizer, wipes, first aid kit and gloves.

 With physical distancing requirements of six feet, how many students can be in class?

-Class sizes will be reduced when we are able to safely return some students to campus for in-person instruction.
+Class sizes will be reduced when students return to campus for in-person instruction.
 Based on physical distancing requirements of six feet, an average of 10 students will be in a classroom.